-Břeclav - It´s not what have been expected from Canadians before the start of Ivan Hlinka Memorial Cup 2016, but still it could be worse.
-Canada beat Finland in the game for the fifth place, although they lost a two-goal lead in the third period.
+It´s not what have been expected from the Canadians before the start of the 2016 Ivan Hlinka Memorial Cup, but still, it could have been worse.
+Canada beat Finland in the game for fifth place despite blowing a two-goal lead in the third period.

 Penalties: 0:0.
 PP goals: 0:0.
 SH goals: 0:0.